Suryakant-Bharti/Important-Java-Concepts/_moreReadMe/howItWorks/README.md

   - It allots memory required for the program.

 - **Run time data area:** This is the memory resource used by JVM and it is divided into 5 parts
-  - **Method area:** Method area stores class code and method code.
+  - **Class (Method) area:** Stores constant pool, field and method data, the code for methods.
-  - **Heap:** Objects are created on heap.
+  - **Heap:** Objects are allocated on the heap.
   - **Java stacks:** Java stacks are the places where the Java methods are executed.
 A Java stack contains frames.
+It holds local variables and partial results, and plays a part in method invocation and return.
 On each frame, a separate method is executed.
+Each thread has a private JVM stack, created at the same time as thread.
+A new frame is created each time a method is invoked.
+A frame is destroyed when its method invocation completes.
-  - **Program counter registers:** The program counter registers store memory address of the instruction to be executed by the micro processor.
+  - **Program counter registers:** PC (program counter) register.
+It contains the address of the JVM instruction currently being executed.
-  - **Native method stacks:** The native method stacks are places where native methods (for example, C language programs) are executed.
-Native method is a function, which is written in another language other than Java.
+  - **Native method stacks:** Are places where native methods (eg. C language programs, etc) are executed.

 -  **Native method interface:** Native method interface is a program that connects native methods libraries (C header files) with JVM for executing native methods.

-- **Native method library:** holds the native libraries information.
+- **Native method library:** Holds the native libraries information.

+- **Execution engine:**
+  - **Just-In-Time(JIT) compiler:** It is used to improve the performance.
+It coverts byte code into machine code.
+JIT compiles parts of the byte code that have similar functionality at the same time, and hence reduces the amount of time needed for compilation.Here the term ?compiler? refers to a translator from the instruction set of a Java virtual machine (JVM) to the instruction set of a specific CPU.
+  - **Interpreter:** Read bytecode stream then execute the instructions.
+  - **Virtual processor**
-- **Execution engine:** Execution engine contains interpreter and JIT compiler, which covert byte code into machine code.
-JVM uses optimization technique to decide which part to be interpreted and which part to be used with JIT compiler.
-The HotSpot represent the block of code executed by JIT compiler.
+  - **NOTE -** JVM uses optimization technique to decide which part to be interpreted and which part to be used with JIT compiler.

-This is a basic guide.
-For more - Read "Inside JVM" Book